WebexCC-SA/CRM/docs/task2.md

 | `Salesforce Username` | labuser**ID**@wx1.wbx.ai <button onclick="copyText('labuserID@wx1.wbx.ai')">📋</button>  _(where **ID** is your selected pod number (01 through 30); i.e. labuser**02**@wx1.wbx.ai if selected pod is 2)_       |
 | `Salesforce Password` | webexONE1! <button onclick="copyText('webexONE1!')">📋</button> |

+!!! note
+	Legacy (Version-1) Salesforce connector does not need any additional steps to use WebRTC.

 !!! info "Task Objectives"
-	- Login with WebRTC on Salesforce.
+	- Login with WebRTC on New Salesforce Connector (Version-2).
 	- Troubleshoot and configure the steps needed to enable WebRTC login